MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/manage/powerbi-report-server.md

     > 1. Close the data source settings window, and then select **Apply changes**.

 1. When the report data is loaded, select **File** > **Save As**, then select **Power BI Report Server**.
-1. Save the report to the report to a folder on the root Configuration Manager reporting folder on the reporting point.
+1. Save the report to a folder on the root Configuration Manager reporting folder on the reporting point.
 You may want to create a `Downloaded Reports` folder for these items.
 1. Repeat the steps for any other report templates that were downloaded.
 When you're done, close Microsoft Power BI Desktop (Optimized for Power BI Report Server).
 ## Known issues